the-technat/dotfiles/README.md

 My engineering environment as code managed by chezmoi.

 Supports `darwin` and some headless-`linux`-distros.
-The following linux-distros are tested:
+The following distros are tested:
 - Ubuntu
 - Debian
 - Rocky Linux